open-mmlab/mmsegmentation/docs/getting_started.md

 evaluation = dict(interval=4000)  # This evaluate the model per 4000 iterations.
 ```

-**\*Important\***: The default learning rate in config files is for 8 GPUs and 1 img/gpu (batch size = 8x1 = 8).
+**\*Important\***: The default learning rate in config files is for 4 GPUs and 2 img/gpu (batch size = 4x2 = 8).
-Equivalently, you may also use 4 GPUs and 2 imgs/gpu since all models using cross-GPU SyncBN.
+Equivalently, you may also use 8 GPUs and 1 imgs/gpu since all models using cross-GPU SyncBN.

+To trade speed with GPU memory, you may pass in `--options model.backbone.with_cp=True` to enable checkpoint in backbone.

 ### Train with a single GPU